aditya-azad/candle-grey/README.md

 # Candle Grey

-A dark colorscheme for vim.

 ![screenshot](screenshot.png)

-### Note

-This has not yet been tested on
+- A dark monochrome colorscheme for vim with a simple accent color.
+- The primary purpose of these colors was to give an aesthetic look to vim and eliminate distractions.

 ### Installation